 A Liminal Short Story about Moving from Oregon to Pennsylvania

 Moving from Pennsylvania to Oregon was one of the craziest and most unsure things that Melanie and I have done together.
-It was in this “liminal” space that we learned and grew like never before.
+In this “liminal” space, we learned and grew like never before.

-This how life is.
-If we have the courage to embrace them, liminal moments are ripe with potential for growth and grace.
+If we dare to embrace them, liminal moments are ripe with potential for growth and grace.

 The word “Liminal” means: “that space in-between where you are now and where you want to be in the future.”